dmlc/xgboost/doc/tutorials/external_memory.rst

 Data Iterator
 *************

-Starting from XGBoost 1.5, users can define their own data loader using the Python or C interface.
+Starting with XGBoost 1.5, users can define their own data loader using the Python or C interface.
 There are some examples in the ``demo`` directory for a quick start.
 To enable external memory training, users need to define a data iterator with 2 class methods:
 ``next`` and ``reset``, then pass it into the :py:class:`~xgboost.DMatrix` or the